 What is an SSL certificate, Why do websites need this certificate, and are your push messages encrypted?
-Let us find answers for all these questions and how they affect providing an effective push notification service for the users.
+Let us find answers to all these questions and how they affect providing an effective push notification service for the users.

 Security is a tricky issue on the internet that must be taken utmost care of.
 It is the primary thing to think about while starting an online service or implementing a new feature.
 SSL certificate encrypts anything you send across the internet and secures your information.